This article is a comparison of linseed and tung oils:

 Are Linseed and Tung Oil Toxic?

-During oxidation (curing) of tung and linseed oils, aldehydes and hydrocarbons are produced.
-Peroxides, alcohols, ketones and acids may also offgas during oxidation (1).
+During oxidation (curing) of tung and linseed oil, aldehydes and hydrocarbons, peroxides, alcohols, ketones, and acids may off-gas during oxidation (1).

 I could pick up this chemical odor very acutely.

-In low concentrations that come off of linseed and Tung Oil, these compounds are not toxic for most people/for healthy folks.
+In low concentrations that come off of Linseed and Tung Oil, these are considered non-toxic.

-For those who are chemically sensitive, aldehydes especially, can cause symptoms.
-It certainly does cause me symptoms.
+For those who are chemically sensitive, aldehydes especially, can cause reactions.
+It certainly did cause me symptoms when I had chemical sensitivity.

 Are Linseed and Tung Oil Safe for the Chemically Sensitive?